 The mecanics science principle of inertia was widely used in the WW1 fuzes design.

-This pnenomenon is the same than the one that projects forward non immobilized objects in a car braking suddenly, or backwards when the same car accelerates violently, and is modelized by the famous Newton formula 'F = M x A'.
+This pnenomenon is the same than the one that projects forward non immobilized objects in a car braking suddenly, or backwards when the same car accelerates violently, and is modelized by the famous Newton formula 'F = M x a'.
 It was equally applicable to any free moving object inside a fuze body attached to a shell violently accelerating in the gun tube at the departure, or decelerating even more violently when hitting its target.

-Associated with a pyrotechnic igniter that needed the penetration of a hard pin (named 'percussion pin', see an example at left) into a cap filled with a flammable solid (most of the time mercury fulminate, named 'detonator cap'), it allowed a pyrotrchnic activation under the effect of an acceleration or a shock.
+Associated with a pyrotechnic igniter that needed the penetration of a hard pin (named 'percussion pin', see an example at left) into a cap filled with a flammable solid (most of the time mercury fulminate, named 'percussion cap'), it allowed a pyrotrchnic activation under the effect of an acceleration or a shock.

 |The way the fuzes inertia mecanisms worked was most often comparable to the one exposed in the scheme at right :